digital-asset/daml/docs/source/daml/intro/9_Functional101.rst

 - `Programming in Haskell (Graham Hutton) <http://www.cs.nott.ac.uk/~pszgmh/pih.html>`__
 - `Real World Haskell (Bryan O'Sullivan, Don Stewart, John Goerzen) <http://book.realworldhaskell.org/>`__

-When comparing DAML to Haskell it's worth noting:
+When comparing Daml to Haskell it's worth noting:

 -   Haskell is a lazy language, which allows you to write things like ``head [1..]``, meaning "take the first element of an infinite list".
-DAML by contrast is strict.
+Daml by contrast is strict.
 Expressions are fully evaluated, which means it is not possible to work with infinite data structures.
-- DAML has a ``with`` syntax for records, and dot syntax for record field access, neither of which present in Haskell.
-But DAML supports Haskell's curly brace record notation.
+- Daml has a ``with`` syntax for records, and dot syntax for record field access, neither of which present in Haskell.
+But Daml supports Haskell's curly brace record notation.
-- DAML has a number of Haskell compiler extensions active by default.
+- Daml has a number of Haskell compiler extensions active by default.
-- DAML doesn't support all features of Haskell's type system.
+- Daml doesn't support all features of Haskell's type system.
 For example, there are no existential types or GADTs.
 - Actions are called Monads in Haskell.

 Functions
 ---------

-In :doc:`3_Data` you learnt about one half of DAML's type system: Data types.
+In :doc:`3_Data` you learnt about one half of Daml's type system: Data types.
 It's now time to learn about the other, which are Function types.
-Function types in DAML can be spotted by looking for ``->`` which can be read as "maps to".
+Function types in Daml can be spotted by looking for ``->`` which can be read as "maps to".

 For example, the function signature ``Int -> Int`` maps an integer to another integer.
 There are many such functions, but one would be: